 Step 2 – Upgrade Current Packages

 After taking the complete backup of the system.
-Let’s move to upgrade process.
+Let’s move to the upgrade process.
 Execute commands to upgrade current system packages.

 sudo apt update sudo apt upgrade